 Episodes auto-play feature in Netflix is more of a nuisance than any help!
-Primarily, it was designed with the objective of cutting down a viewer’s browsing time by providing him some additional information about an episode, based on his behavioral preferences – and making him stay on Netflix.
-This could help him make a choice quickly, spend less time scrolling and more time in watching.
+Primarily, it was designed with the objective of cutting down a viewer’s browsing time by providing him with some additional information about an episode, based on his behavioral preferences – and making him stay on Netflix.
+This could help him make a choice quickly, spend less time scrolling and more time watching.
 The same feature has now turned out to be a major irritant in the streaming experience.
-Here is how you can turn off or stop the Netflix app in Windows 10 from auto-playing or post-playing the Trailers & Previews automatically.
+Here is how you can turn off or stop the Netflix app in Windows 10 from auto-playing or post-playing the Trailers/Previews automatically.

-Officially known by the name ‘Post-play’, autoplay is a feature that gives a preview of the upcoming episode while the current is wrapping up. i.e. it runs a brief countdown before automatically playing the next episode.
+Officially known by the name ‘Post-play’, autoplay is a feature that gives a preview of the upcoming episode while the current is wrapping up. i.e., it runs a brief countdown before automatically playing the next episode.
 When you watch several episodes in a row, the next episode will typically start after the opening scene or “previously on” sequence.
 Also, it is enabled by default.

 To disable Post-Play’s auto-play feature on a Netflix profile sign in and click on the drop-down arrow, adjacent to your icon and select ‘Account’ option.